Cray-HPE/docs-csm/operations/node_management/Wipe_NCN_Disks.md

 After following these procedures, an NCN can be rebooted and redeployed.

-All types of disk wipe can be run from Linux or from an initramFS/initrd emergency shell.
+> **`NOTE`** All types of disk wipe can be run from Linux or from an initramFS/initrd emergency shell.

 The following are potential use cases for wiping disks:

-* Adding a node that is not bare.
+* Adding a node that is not bare-metal, that came from somewhere else and might have a running OS already
 * Adopting new disks that are not bare.

-* Doing a fresh install.
+By default the NCN is wiped by its own deployment code (when `metal.no-wipe=0` is set), this procedure in this page is offered as an alternative, manual method.
+This page is not required.

 ## Topics